themefisher/meghna-hugo/exampleSite/content/english/blog/integrating-spring-boot-keycloak-at-paisley.md

 ### **4. Conclusion**

    In this post series, we have developed a Spring Boot application and secured it with Keycloak and Spring Security.
-We have built classes to integrate Spring Security and OAuth wit out using the Keycloak library.
+We have built classes to integrate Spring Security and OAuth without using the Keycloak library.
 If you want to replace Keycloak with other OAuth implementation, you should be modified only application.yml on Spring Boot.